suhank/zea-engine/docs/api/Math/SphereType.md

 <a name="SphereType+intersectsBox"></a>

 ### intersectsBox
-Checks if this spehere intersects a box.
+Checks if this sphere intersects a box.

 **Returns**: <code>boolean</code> - - The return value.